Probate Q&A Series

 Take the Next Step

 If you suspect an executor is mishandling funds intended for minor beneficiaries, you need timely action.
-Pierce Law Group’s experienced probate attorneys can guide you through accountings, removal petitions, and surcharge proceedings under North Carolina law.
+Pierce Law Group’s experienced probate attorneys can guide you through accountings, removal petitions, and proceedings under North Carolina law.
 Protect your loved ones and secure the estate’s assets today.
 Email us at intake@piercelaw.com or call (919) 341-7055.